-As at March 31, 2022, the gross finance lease receivable was \$165 million (March 31, 2021 - \$164 million) due from two Land-based Gaming service providers.
+As at March 31, 2023, the gross amount of finance lease receivables was \$162 million (March 31, 2022 - \$165 million) due from two Land-based Gaming service providers.
 To date, the Corporation has not experienced any losses from payments due under finance lease receivable.

-As at March 31, 2022, the Corporation had a provision for expected credit losses of \$5 million (March 31, 2021 - \$4 million).
+As at March 31, 2023, the Corporation had a provision for expected credit losses of \$7 million (March 31, 2022 - \$5 million), related to the finance lease receivables.
 The Corporation believes that the provision for expected credit losses is sufficient to reflect the related credit risk.